Latest revision: Cabinet Order No. 127 of March 31, 2017

 (ii)the descriptions, brands, types and characteristics of the designated goods subject to the anti-dumping duty;

-(iii)the circumstances under which the applicant falls under a new supplier provided for in paragraph (12) of Article 8 of the Act;
+(iii)the circumstances under which the applicant is regarded as being the new supplier provided for in paragraph (12) of Article 8 of the Act;

 (iv)a summary of the fact that the amount of anti-dumping duty imposed on the applicant’s goods is different from the actual margin of dumping for the goods;

-(v)if the applicant requests that the evidence, etc. produced be treated as confidential, that fact and the reason therefor;
+(v)if the applicant requests that the evidence, etc. submitted be treated as confidential, this request and the reason therefor;

 (vi)any other relevant matters.

-(3)With respect to anti-dumping duty imposed pursuant to the provisions of paragraph (1) of Article 8 of the Act, a person who seeks to request, pursuant to the provisions of paragraph (21) of that Article, the Government to alter or abolish the anti-dumping duty (hereinafter in this paragraph referred to as “applicant”) shall submit to the Minister of Finance a document stating the matters set forth in the following, accompanied by sufficient evidence demonstrating the changes in circumstances set forth in item (i) or (ii) of paragraph (20) of that Article:
+(3)With respect to anti-dumping duty imposed pursuant to the provisions of paragraph (1) of Article 8 of the Act, a person who, pursuant to the provisions of paragraph (21) of that Article, seeks to request the Government to alter or abolish the anti-dumping duty (hereinafter in this paragraph referred to as “applicant”) shall submit to the Minister of Finance a document stating the matters set forth in the following, accompanied by sufficient evidence for the changes in circumstances as set forth in item (i) or (ii) of paragraph (20) of that Article:

 (ii)the descriptions, brands, types and characteristics of the designated goods subject to the anti-dumping duty;